Faeryn/OutwardWeaponSkillKeys/README.md

 ## Planned Features
 - Hold off-hand button to reload pistol (to prevent accidental reload in the middle of combat)
 - Potentially include Weapon Master skills
-- Show status of the currently equipped weapon's skill (learned, cooldown, enough stamina/mana)
+- HUD customization
+- Controller support

 ## Changelog

+### 1.1.0
+- Show current weapon skills and their cooldowns on the HUD

 ### 1.0.0
 - Initial release